Insane-Instructors/Proteus/README.md

 # Proteus
 Awesome Home Automation

-We use the Wink API for this this project.
+We use the Wink API for this this project (see wink.js)